Reciprocation

 Although these principles are intuitive, understanding why and how they work can help you understand how to make each more successful.
 And even better, allow you to build a strategic framework around these principles to both leverage your brand and build long-term relationships with your audience—whether it be B2B or B2C.

-This article will focus entirely on the first of the six persuasion principles, reciprocation.
+This article will focus entirely on the first of the seven persuasion principles, reciprocation.
 Cialdini describes reciprocation as the following:

 We feel obligated to repay someone when they have given us something.